An ‘Oughta Do’ List For Kids in South Dakota.

 Technically it’s against park policy to feed any wildlife, and staff makes it clear that though the burros seem friendly, they can bite.
 Rangers don’t encourage feeding them, but they understand it happens.
 Some visitors bring extra food just for the donkeys.

 Burros aren’t native to the area.
-Developers used them as pack animals while building Iron Mountain Road and Needles Highway and to haul visitors up Harney Peak.
+Developers used them as pack animals while building Iron Mountain Road and Needles Highway and to haul visitors up Black Elk Peak.
 When they were finished, the burros were simply turned loose, and have become one of the park’s favorite attractions.

 Do the Cosmos Crouch